radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 4. You swap enough of the collateral asset to the asset you repaid the loan with.
 5. You pay back the flash loan you took in step 1.

+### Credit Score System

+The design of the credit score hasn't been fully thought out, but more so for demonstration purposes as to how easy it is to have this type of capability on Radix.
+Currently, to have one metric to underwrite creditworthiness is see how many times a borrower has paid off their loans as this will provide a track record of their borrowing history.
+The borrower will receive a 5 credit score increment starting from 20, 25, 30, 35, 40 everytime they pay off their loan and have a remaining paid off balance of 75% or below, 50% or below, 25% or below, and 0%.
+Certainly, there are ways for people to game this system by simply only taking $100 worth of loans for example and paying it off in 25% increments to get a full credit score of 150 received.
+As of now, it is only a demonstration of features rather than engineering a credit system.

+The credit system is primitive at this point.
+Users who have 100, 200, and 300 credit score will receive a discount of 1%, 2%, and 3% on their interest rate respectively.
+Likewise, users who have 100, 200, or 300 credit score will also be allowed to decrease their collaterization requirement by 5%, 10%, and 15% respectively.

+## Misc. features:

+* **Get price** - Retrieves the price of a given asset using a pseudo price oracle.
+* **Set price** - Sets the price of a given asset to demonstrate how liquidations work.
+* **Set credit score** - Sets the desired credit score to demonstrate how the credit score system works.

-# Design details
+## Design details

 There are a few notable Non Fungible Tokens ("Non Fungible Token) and Soul Bounded Tokens ("SBT") that are implemented in this prototype.
 I've went back and forth to how loans and users should be represented in this lending protocol and even still, I don't think I've arrived at a final conclusion yet.
 Albeit, this is current approach to how I envisioned it in my head.

-**User/Credit Report/SBT**
+### User/Credit Report/SBT

 User NFT is an NFT that represents users for this protocol.
 This NFT contains all the records of the user interacting with this protocol.
 It can be seen as a credit report for the user.
 It is also used for authorization that this user belongs to the protocol and access protocol features.
 Users themselves do not have permission to change the data contained within the NFT.
 It is a non-transferable token or otherwise known as a "Soul Bound Token" or "SBT" for short.
 I've implemented HashMaps to contain deposit, collateral, and borrow balance is for better flexibility and user experience.
 I'd like to have the user be able to view all their loans, deposit, borrow balance, etc. easily.
 Also, especially when it comes to repaying loans.
 When a loan is paid off, users do not have to worry about sending the wrong NFT, the protocol will simply look at the SBT token and find the loan that the user wants to pay off.
-The design of the credit score hasn't been fully thought out, but more so for demonstration purposes as to how easy it is to have this type of capability on Radix.
-Currently, to have one metric to underwrite creditworthiness is see how many times a borrower has paid off their loans as this will provide a track record of their borrowing history.
-The borrower will receive a 5 credit score increment starting from 20, 25, 30, 35, 40 everytime they pay off their loan and have a remaining paid off balance of 75% or below, 50% or below, 25% or below, and 0%.
-Certainly, there are ways for people to game this system by simply only taking $100 worth of loans for example and paying it off in 25% increments to get a full credit score of 150 received.
-As of now, it is only a demonstration of features rather than engineering a credit system.

-The credit system is primitive at this point.
-Users who have 100, 200, and 300 credit score will receive a discount of 1%, 2%, and 3% on their interest rate respectively.
-Likewise, users who have 100, 200, or 300 credit score will also be allowed to decrease their collaterization requirement by 5%, 10%, and 15% respectively.

-**Loan NFT**
+### Loan NFT

 This is an NFT that represents the loan terms.
 We can consider this NFT as loan documents and hopefully in the future can be represented as legal documents or a digital representation of a legal document.
 This NFT is given to the borrower.
 For now its purpose is to simply tract the health factor of the loan, collaterization, etc. If the loan is in bad health, liquidators can query the liquidation component to evaluate bad loans and liquidate the loan's collateral.
 Another purpose is to track the status of the loan to update the user's credit report.
 In the future, given the nature that, unlike the SBT; these loan NFTs can be transferrable to which there may be interesting use cases that we can explore to securitize the loans or package them together.

-**Liquidation**
+### Liquidation

 The liquidation mechanic in this protocol is a simplified imitaiton of AAVE's liquidation mechanics which can be viewed [here](https://docs.aave.com/faq/liquidations#:~:text=A%20liquidation%20is%20a%20process,in%20value%20against%20each%20other).